timescale/docs.timescale.com-content/getting-started/scaling-out.md

 Distributed hypertables are similar to normal hypertables, but they add an additional layer of partitioning of the hypertable and distribute the hypertable partitions on *data nodes*.

+In the multi-node topology ([architecture][]), all nodes are TimescaleDB instances.
+The data are distributed and stored in TimescaleDB instances, called data nodes.
+The distributed data are accessed through distributed hypertable on another TimescaleDB instance, called *access node*.
+The access node is entry point for any access to data in the cluster.

 ![Deployment diagram for distributed hypertables]()